-These learning experiences can help you figure out how to make smart financial decisions and set yourself up for a healthy and financially secure future.
+These learning experiences can help you figure out how to make smart financial decisions and set yourself up for a healthy and financially secure future without any money struggles.

 Pay attention to these 8 kinds of money struggles everyone should go through in their 20s.

 1. Learning How to Live a Thrifty Lifestyle